 Great Lakes Population

-An active recovery program in Michigan, aided by many volunteers, has helped the plover population to steadily increase.
+Recovery actions in Michigan, aided by many volunteers, has helped the plover population to steadily increase.
 In 2008, there were 63 breeding pairs (126 individuals).
 Of these, 53 pairs nested in Michigan, while 10 were found outside the state, including six pairs in Wisconsin and four in Ontario, Canada.
 A single breeding pair discovered in 2007 in the Great Lakes region of Canada represented the first confirmed piping plover nest there in over 30 years, and in 2008 the number of nesting pairs further increased to four.
 In 2009, a pair nested on the Lake Michigan shoreline in Illinois, the first nest in Illinois in 30 years.

-Conservation and Recovery Information:
+Piping Plover Conservation and Recovery

 September 22, 2009: 5-Year Review (206-page 1MB PDF)